byalif/byalif/README.md

 ## 💼 Work Experience

 **Argoprep Ed.
 Tech**
-_Full Stack Software Developer_
+_Full Stack Software Engineer_
-_December 2023 – Present_
+_November 2023 – November 2024_

-- Architected and developed full-stack features for the Argoprep platform, including front-end (React.js) and back-end (Spring Boot) components.
+- Developed and optimized high-performing Spring Boot microservices that support over 1 million students and educators, with REST API endpoints engineered to handle peak loads of up to 5 million requests daily.
-- Spearheaded the creation of ECS tasks and modified Docker images from private ECR repositories, enhancing microservices architecture.
+- Created a data ingestion service utilizing Redis and batch processing to manage real-time requests from thousands of concurrent users, reducing database load by 40% during peak hours.
-- Worked on a Jenkins pipeline to build Docker images, push them to Amazon ECR, and automatically update ECS task definitions with the new image versions.
+- Deployed and streamlined distributed backend services on AWS (EKS, S3), improving system uptime to 99.9% and reducing infrastructure costs by 25%.
-- Utilized AWS IAM roles to collaborate with cross-functional teams, making pull requests via GitHub to ensure high-quality code delivery.
+- Utilized CI/CD pipelines with Jenkins for code quality checks and automated testing.

-- Led development of multiple front-end features with ReactJS, improving user experience and interactivity.
+**Software Engineer Intern**

-**Argoprep Ed.
-Tech**
+_September 2022 – August 2023_
-_Software Engineer Intern_
+- Implemented quiz feature with ReactJS and Node.js, following design mockups from Figma.
-_September 2022 - May 2023_
+- Collaborated using Jira and Git for project management and code review.

-- Designed and developed a quiz feature using ReactJS and NodeJs.
+**CUNY Tech Prep**
-- Implemented designs from Figma, ensuring a user-friendly experience.
+_Software Developer_
-- Collaborated using Jira and Git for version control.
+_September 2022 – August 2023_
-- Used SQL for data storage and Travis-CI for CI/CD pipelines.
+- Developed hands-on projects using React, Node + Express, and PostgreSQL with Agile practices and CI/CD.

 ---

 ## 📚 Education

-**B.A. in Computer Science**
+**Bachelor of Arts in Computer Science**
 _CUNY Queens College, Queens, NY_
 _2018 - 2023_